 how to prevent accidents at home

 As we all know - accidents happen.
 But you can prevent accidents at home without turning your home into a fortress.
+What types of home accidents are most common?
+Tripping hazards, choking hazards and poison hazards are the most common injuries at home that can easily be prevented.

 - Make sure all walkways and stairs are clear of debris and clutter and are well lit.